 Recognizing the growing concern about PFAS, Aquarion voluntarily began a testing program in 2019 for our 72 public water systems in Connecticut.
 Below, you will find a chart showing test results for the system that provides your water supply.
-Concentrations range from ND (not detected) to 3 ppt for five chemicals.
-These results are all well under the DPH and EPA advisory limit of 70 ppt.
+Tests for the five chemicals listed below found none.
+The DPH and EPA advisory limit is 70 ppt.
 (The limits may be subject to change in the future.)